elixir-europe/infectious-diseases-toolkit/data-description/fair-data.md

 ### Existing approaches

 * There are multiple archives with secure procedures already in place for the distribution of sensitive human information through authentication and granted access.
-For example, the EGA has a [request-and-grant](https://ega-archive.org/access/data-access) method to provide secure ad-hoc access to human datasets.
+For example, the {% tool "ega" %} has a request and grant method to provide secure ad-hoc access to human datasets.
 * Check other use-cases and examples at the [Data access]((/human-clinical-and-health-data/data-sources)) section.